microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 >Note: This tutorial assumes you have the Chrome browser installed.
 The builders of the Debugger for Chrome extension also have versions for the [Safari on iOS](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-ios-web) and [Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) browsers.

 Open the Extensions view (`kb(workbench.view.extensions)`) and type 'chrome` in the search box.
-You'll see several extension which reference Chrome.
+You'll see several extensions which reference Chrome.

 ![debugger for chrome](images/reactjs/debugger-for-chrome.png)